 How do most people find information on the Internet?
 Using Google, of course.
 But Google is something more than just a search engine - it's a corporation whose aim is gathering as much data as possible and creating a profile about you.
 Their spy scripts (for example, google analytics) exist pretty much on every site - you could even not know what Google is, but still be spied on.
 That data is then used to, for example, show you targeted advertisements, but also different search results.
 So a Christian searching for "abortion" will see something else than an atheist.

 Google went further and invented a new algorithm for displaying search results.
-The sites who are, according to them, based on "facts" will be higher up.
+The sites which are, according to them, based on "facts" will be higher up.
 On the other hand, those who contain untrue information (again, according to them) will be further down.
 One of the ways Google rates the truth value of sites is comparing them with the articles on Wikipedia.
 And since we know how Wikipedia treats conspiracy theories, we can assume they will pushed away by official versions of events.
 Soon, when we search for something like "genetically modified organisms" we will only get "prepared" information.
 Google's invention could become one of the most effective tools of censorship and opinion control.

 Google also controls other common services.
 One of the most popular is YouTube, which they've been "reforming" since they bought it.
 I was surprised when a few years ago I couldn't log in to my YouTube account without making a Gmail account.
 I didn't want their e-mail (which spies on you) so I said goodbye to YouTube.
 I didn't use it much, but still.